sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 Explain your code & directory structure and how other people can run it.

 ## 3.3.
 Results
 The ground state wave functions obtained by the original work can found be in Figure 1 (figure adapted from [[6]](#1) ).
-Moreover in the table below, I compared the energy eigenvalues of the the original study and those of mine.
+Moreover, in the table below, I compared the energy eigenvalues of the the original study and those of mine.
 In the perturbed systems, the finetuning requires more efforts.

 ![fig](https://user-images.githubusercontent.com/47567854/127409056-47dea50d-6179-4d6c-9aa8-d83adbb63c23.png)